keroyan/SorryX/README.md

 ## Hello, I'm "sorry" 🍸
-I'm a developer and have been one for almost 3-5 years!
+I'm a 14 year old developer and have been one for almost 3-5 years, I started at a very young age but I was doing simple stuff perhaps nothing advanced!
 ## What I have experience in
 - Web Development
   - HTML